jwknz/docs.jwk.nz/docs/dotnet_core/SQLSVR_WEBAPI/dotnet-2.1.x/01-project-setup.md

 !!! note
     You will need to change the credentials to suit your setup.
-    The DB Context is related to the sql files above, this woudl obviously be different if you are working on your own project.
+    The DB Context is related to the sql files above, this would obviously be different if you are working on your own project.

     ```
     dotnet ef dbcontext scaffold "